Battery Electric Bus Implementation

 • Module C: BEB Project Delivery

-Each program is offered as two virtual sessions lasting approximately 4 hours each spread over two days with guided facilitation.
+The entire program is taught in three virtual sessions lasting approximately 2-3 hours each spread over a week with guided facilitation.
 It encompasses theoretical components, project/group work, and interactive discussions facilitating networking opportunities among participants.
 Please note that the course is conducted in English only.